This article will serve as your go-to reference for how Discord's roles and associated permissions work. In here we'll cover:

 In addition to looking pretty, roles offer a very structured way to delegate permissions to users and establish anything from a multi-tiered public server admin system to a trusted buddy in your private server helping out here and there.

 Role Linear Hierarchy:

-All roles above yours will appear with a lock next to their name.
+All roles equal to and above your roles will appear with a lock next to their name.
 This enables server owners to establish multiple roles with separate administrative powers that can't interfere with each other.
 Here are some of the tools that enable hierarchies to work:

 This is the omega role!
-Giving this role to a user gives them all of the permissions in the permissions list, and also cannot be locked out of any channel, regardless of permissions.
+Giving this role to a user grants them all of the permissions in the permissions list!
+They also cannot be locked out of any voice or text channel, regardless of permissions.
 That's a tall order.
-This permission also lets users with that role assign any permission to roles underneath them in the hierarchy, although they still can't affect their role and any above them in the hierarchy.
+This permission also lets users with that role assign any permission to roles underneath them in the hierarchy, though they still can't affect their role and any above them in the hierarchy.
 Real talk: with great permissions power comes great permissions responsibility.
 Assign with caution.